 There are some unprotected cliff edges near the first part, so be careful if you take kids or dogs.
-The approach to the final part is a bit rough as well, and can be wet.
-But the cache trail is basically all on good paths.
+Access is from the level of the lighthouse.
+The approach to the final part is a bit rough as well, and can be wet, but is not at the edge of any cliffs.
+The cache trail is all on paths.
 There are quite a few steps, and many of these get slippery in wet weather.

 Sir Humphrey Humphrey will be well-known to all geocaching scholars of late 19th Century Manx explorers.
 To those unfamiliar with this brave and foolhardy leader of men, let me refer you to the epic poem "Humphrey's Archipelago" and (less complimentary), "Farquar's Top One Hundred Blithering Idiots" (sadly, now out of print).